A Century of Song: Composition

 As a chronology of music in the 20th century, LMP selected several songs that exemplified the time period.
 Songs such as "Will You Love Me Tomorrow" and "She May Call You Up Tonight" were covered in a straightforward fashion, which critic Douglas Wolk calls it covers "done in the style of...
 LMP themselves."
 However, the bulk of the album is made up of radical departures from their original forms, with songs of one genre transposed to another.
 "You'll Never Walk Alone" is composed as a sound collage, inspired by John Oswald, cutting in snippets of songs to form the lyrics.
 Hits of '69" is a stylistic cover of the Stars on 45, as a pastiche of the form and as a medley of songs of that year.
 An exception is "C' Howard's Gum Has the Power of Taste, an original song in the style of radio commercials of the fifties.

 Release

 When recording on A Century of Song ended in 2002, LMP planned on releasing the set in December of that year.
 Because of production delays, LMP decided to postpone the release to another date.
-By November of 2003, the box set was still delayed, but by March 2004, it was moved to April 20 of that year.
+By November 2003, the box set was still delayed, but by March 2004, it was moved to April 20 of that year.
 The reason given was a break from recording and moving to another studio space in Chicago.
 Eventually A Century of Song was finally released to online orders in November 2004.

 Each box set came with six CD-Rs; discs one through five contained the original project, and the sixth bonus materials, including outtakes, remixes, and other unreleased materials.
 They came with 132 pages of liner notes, both enclosed in hand-made plastic boxes.